-When Isar proof construction is successful, it can yield proofs that are more readable and also faster than the metis or smt one-line proofs.
-This feature is experimental and is only available for ATPs.
+When Isar proof construction is successful, it can yield proofs that are more readable and also faster than metis or smt one-line proofs.
+This feature is experimental.

 4 Hints

 This section presents a few hints that should help you get the most out of Sledgehammer.
 Frequently asked questions are answered in § 5.